vvvk-gh/githubCrashCourse/readme.md

     ```

-    first push if you use upstream from the next push we only use
+     If you use upstream for the first git push, from the next we only use

     ```git

        git push

     ```
     and avoid writing origin master